The Rickshaws of Phnom Penh

 Are Rikshaws comfortable to ride along?

-Yes, we offer possibilities to make a city tour and explain how you get the best pictures from a Cyclo ride. you will sit upfront as the scenery of Phnom Penh unfolds before your eyes.
+Yes, we offer possibilities to make a city tour and explain how you get the best pictures from a Cyclo ride.
+You will sit up front as the scenery of Phnom Penh unfolds before your eyes.

 It's worth to document the Cyclo culture.
 Below is a portrait of a man you just come across on the street.
 I love Cambodia!.
 Probably he too - only 40 years ago - lost perhaps the majority of his family under the reign of Pol Pot.
-Yet he remains proud of Cambodia.
+He remains proud of Cambodia.
 Just like me.